Has 10 pairs of eyes!

 Leech Scientific Name

 The leech’s scientific name is Hirudinea.
-There are over 680 different species of leeches.
-Of these, 100 are saltwater fishes, 480 are freshwater and the rest live on land.
+There are over 680 different species or types of leeches.
+Of these, 100 are saltwater leeches, 480 are freshwater and the rest live on land.
 Land-dwelling leeches usually live on the banks of ponds and lakes.
 They are invertebrates who are members of the Annelida phylum, which is the phylum that includes earthworms.